 Capture the installation process of wallpaper as it’s going up with the big reveal at the end.

 Present options for certain products and let your followers choose which they like best.
-Make sure to follow up later and let them know what it looks like in the space or why you chose to go with the alternative.

 If you’re in an Instagram rut, I hope these ideas give you a starting point to get creative with your content again.
 When we feel stuck, we just try to think about what kind of posts we find interesting and we try to keep a running list of things that come to mind.
 The more you can involve your followers in the day-to-day operations of your business, the more connected they will feel to your brand, which translates to more traffic and more business for you.